 If you wish to ensure the instance is terminated immediately, you can run:

-Check your RunPod dashboard or the dstack web UI to ensure that the instance has been terminated.
+Check your Runpod dashboard or the dstack web UI to ensure that the instance has been terminated.

 If you need to retain data between runs or cache models to reduce startup times, you can use volumes.